0xf333/frame_nest/README.md

 &nbsp;

 ## Prerequisites
-Make sure you have [Node.js](https://nodejs.org/en/) and [Mongo Database](https://www.mongodb.com/) installed and running on your Mac or Linux.
+Make sure you have [Node.js](https://nodejs.org/en/) and [Mongo Database](https://www.mongodb.com/) installed and running on your Linux.
 > Additionally, you could also install [MongoDB Compass](https://www.mongodb.com/products/compass) to view the database, it's basically a GUI for MongoDB. *( although not required if you're comfortable with the command line )*
 #### Make sure you have the following installed:
 - Mongodb cli: [donwlod here](https://www.mongodb.com/try/download/community)